Five harsh realities of rising rates for savers and borrowers

 You’re getting the worst of two worlds

 Interest rates typically rise when the economy is generating enough heat to send wages and salaries noticeably higher.
 But that’s not the case today.
-Hourly wages in the latest tally by Statistics Canada moved up by a weak 1.3 per cent on a year-over-year basis, the same rate as the most inflation rate.
+Hourly wages in the latest tally by Statistics Canada moved up by a weak 1.3 per cent on a year-over-year basis, the same rate as the most recent inflation rate.
 The net result here is that you’re facing higher household costs through higher interest rates, while your income stagnates on an after-inflation basis.

 Until wages start moving, higher interest rates are like a pay cut or a tax increase.
 You will need to trim your household spending to keep your balance.
 Don’t take the easy way out by lowering the amount you save for retirement or your children’s post-secondary education.